 - You will be assessed a record-keeping fee for each account where you have a balance.
 For example, if you have a 403(b) balance with two providers, a record-keeping fee will be deducted by each provider.
 To avoid multiple fees, consider consolidating your accounts.

 The table below illustrates the annual record-keeping fees assessed by each provider based upon the plan in which you participate.

 |ODC||–||–||see ODC website||–||–|

-*Voya and AIG participants also have asset-based fees assessed on account balances contributed prior to January 2021.
+*Voya and AIG participants also have administrative charges for assets on account balances contributed prior to January 2021.
+These are included in the total expense ratio of your investments.
 We recommend you contact your provider to discuss any fees on your legacy account.